JohanssonRein/JohanssonRein.github.io/_talks/2025-06-01-survivalanalysis.md

 location: "Montreal, QC, Canada"
 ---

-This talk will be on survival analysis oh
+This is a series of conference focusing on survival analysis organised by me during Summer 2025.